DC 6832Respiratory38 CFR § 4.97Last verified: APR 8, 2026

 Secondary conditions caused or aggravated by Pneumoconiosis (silicosis, anthracosis, etc.) may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Pneumoconiosis (silicosis, anthracosis, etc.)?
+What evidence supports a higher rating for Pneumoconiosis (silicosis, anthracosis, etc.)?

 Get a Personalized Rating Analysis